ZhengbangFeng-pitt/fweek7/README.md

 the reason why i choose GNU General Public License v3.0 as my license is because it's fair enough, especially the limitation of warranty.

-and the reason i choose Coc as codes of conduct is because it covers the important area and conducts could appear in cooperation and gives fair rules.
+and also the reason i choose Coc as codes of conduct is because it covers the important area and conducts could appear in cooperation and gives fair rules.